mwales/security/notes/readme.md

 * x/8xb $eip = examine 8 bytes at EIP address (in hex)
 * x/4xw addr = examine 4 32-bit words at address (in hex)

-## Weird assembly explained

-### Load Effective Address (LEA) on x86

-Supposed to be used for addressing members of structures that are in arrays, but more often than not is just used as some crazy shortcut by the compiler

-From stackoverflow post (http://stackoverflow.com/questions/1658294), hdante writes:

-  LEA Rt, [Rs1 + a * Rs2 + b]

-is equivalent to...

-  Rt = Rs1 + a * Rs2 + b